 These are all very important steps that you need to implement in order to succeed.
 In the meantime, you can start a podcast.
 There are several reasons why podcasts are so popular nowadays.

-I’ll run a few points on why starting your own podcast write now might be a great idea:
+Here’s why starting your own podcast right now is a great idea:

-- Audio can be listened to when you cannot read or watch a video, like commuting for example.
-Driving or taking the subway, more and more people these days turn to podcasts to enhance their knowledge during the transition period so that it doesn’t seem wasted – you don’t want to know how many long ways I took or extra stations I remained or got of earlier just to be able to finish the episode I was listening to.
+Audio can be listened to when you cannot read or watch a video, like commuting for example.
+Driving or taking the subway, more and more people these days turn to podcasts to enhance their knowledge during the transition period so that it doesn’t seem wasted – you don’t want to know how many long ways I took or extra stations I remained or got off earlier and walked just to be able to finish the episode I was listening to.

-- You can create action points and checklists + the show notes that people can download.
+You can create graphics with quotes from the podcast episode and push them on social media.
+You can also create action points and checklists + the show notes that people can download.

-- Podcasting is a billion-dollar industry – worldwide that is.
+Podcasting is a billion-dollar industry (and part of a solid digital marketing strategy) – worldwide, that is.
 In North America, it’s half a billion/year.
 In China, 6 to 8 billion.

-Seriously?
-There’s no budget to it.
-Except, of course, time, which is the most valuable resource.
-For the basic editing, you can use a software tool like GarageBand (for Mac users) our Audacity for Windows to do it.
+For basic editing, you can use a software tool like GarageBand (for Mac users) or Audacity for Windows to do it.

 Since I have a music production background, I use Studio One from Presonus, the free version.
 It offers most of the features that I need to record and edit a podcast, but it might be overwhelming for someone who is not familiar with music production software.

 It’s really easy.
 Remember, you don’t need to do much editing (at first).